 HMRC's Making Tax Digital Timeline

-HMRC has plans to become one of the most digitally-advanced tax administrations in the world.
+HMRC plans to become one of the most digitally-advanced tax administrations in the world.
 This means that big changes are needed to our current tax system, affecting both how data is collected and how it is stored by HMRC.

 HMRC has taken a major step forward in achieving this with the launch of the Making Tax Digital initiative.